Common SSL Issues and How to Resolve Them

 - Failure to renew the SSL certificate before its expiration date.

-4. Incorrect SSL Certificate Installation
+4. Incorrect SSL Certificate Installed

 The Problem: